BenjiJackson1/startup/README.md

 the user's option to create a post is handled by another new page rather than being a pop up.
 Finally, I chose to incorporate small heart icons next to the like count for each post.

+# Important Notes:
+- The real time communication portion of the startup comes from the likes feature for each post on the feed.
+Likes will be displayed and counted in real time, and users will be able to click the like icon to add a like to the existing like count.
+- The 3rd Party service call will be called during the login process.
+Users login in will be verified through Google, and thus when the login process is occuring there will be a call to the API that Google has for authenticating logins.